zksync-association/zk-governance/templates/gap_template_govops_governor.md

 ## Accountability Framework

 Specify what methods will hold the program, operations, and participants accountable for their commitments.
-For example, this can include items such as an Accountability Council, Token Streaming Terms, KYC or reputation, staking.
+For example, this can include items such as an Accountability Council, Token Streaming Terms, KYC, reputation, and/or staking.

 ## **Plan**